 If a high and prolonged fever occurs, a doctor is always the best course of action.
 However, some antibiotics and meds such as Tylenol could actually serve to prolong the healing process.

-It is for this reason that natural remedies are a good idea to look into, especially in irritated children.
+It is for this reason that natural ear pain remedies are a good idea to look into, especially in irritated children.

 1. Breastfeed Children Through Infancy

-Except in cases where it can’t be helped, babies should be breastfed for at least 6 months after birth.
-Breast milk will give them the antibodies they need to be able to properly fight off infections (e.g. ear, respiratory, and gastrointestinal).
+Breast milk is the most effective among ear pain remedies for babies as it will give them the antibodies they need to be able to properly fight off infections (e.g. ear, respiratory, and gastrointestinal).
 [R]

-Breastfeeding helps to get a baby’s digestive system working smoothly and provides him his first—and easiest—immunization.
-Infants who are not breastfed are starved of the right nutritional requirements and are much more likely to get sick.
-[R]
+Breastfeeding helps to get a baby’s digestive system working smoothly and provides him his first — and easiest — immunization.

 2. Neem Oil